mcmullarkey/local-dougdoug/README.md

 We'll use `homebrew` as the primary installer.
 If you haven't already installed `homebrew` open the terminal and run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-We'll then use `homebrew` to install the other necessary items using this command in the terminal:
+We'll then use `homebrew` to install the other necessary items using these commands in the terminal:

+`brew update`
 `brew install pyenv ollama sox`

 `pyenv` allows us to use specific versions of Python as well as create virtual environments.
 We'll need both of those things for this project!